hladek/world/README.md

 Your game consists of three functions.
 Each function can modify the world.

 - `start(struct world* w)` is called in the beginning.
 Here you can initialize the internal state of the game.
 - `step(struct world* w,int key)` is called in periodic interval or when a key was pressed.
-None zero return value or `ESC` key interrupts the game loop.
+Zero return value or `ESC` key interrupts the game loop.
 - `stop(struct world)` is called before end.
 Here you can free the internal state initialized in the `start()` function.

 ## Installation and Running